frett27/Ada-Synthetizer/README.md

 - Porting to Spark profile, remove the task part for embedded usage

 ### Areas That can be covered next (if time permit)

-FM generators : The current buffers are filled with Wav samples, but a short abstraction can be done to introduce signal generators and modulators to extends the use to "analog like" synthetizers.
+Oscillators / FM generators : The current buffers are filled with Wav samples, but a short abstraction can be done to introduce signal generators and modulators to extends the use to "analog like" synthetizers.